Skip to main content

 Bill Summary

-The bill requires the department of public safety (department), by December 31, 2024, to develop and maintain a statewide system for victims of alleged sexual assault to monitor the status of evidence obtained from their forensic medical evidence examinations.
+The act requires the department of public safety (department), by June 30, 2025, to develop and maintain a statewide system (system) for victims of alleged sexual assault to monitor the status of their sexual assault evidence collection kit.
 The system must also provide relevant information for victims regarding the processing, custody, analysis, and destruction of evidence, as well as contact information for law enforcement and victim resources.
+The department is required to submit an annual report to the house of representatives and senate judiciary committees concerning information related to the status of sexual assault evidence collection kits reported into the system.

 Status